ErikoNitu/ErikoNitu/README.md

 A 2D game developed during a hackaton in 48h alongside 2 teammates, featuring an intriguing plot where life becomes currency, enemies are trained using reinforcement learning and your progress depends on what decisions you take. <br>
 Our game won second place from Amazon Games in the Hackitall 2025 event.
 <br><br>
+<h3> Local-Vibe community App </h3>
+Technologies: React, TypeScript, Firebase (auth, deployment & database). <br>
+Developed during a hackathon, Local-Vibe is a community-driven app that helps users discover nearby events through an interactive map and an AI chatbot that recommends activities based on mood and preferences.
+Event hosts can also add their own pins for others to find
+<br><br>
 <h3>Neural Network for Handwritten Digit Recognition</h3>
 Technologies: GNU Octave, Machine Learning, Neural Networks, Supervised Learning, Gradient Descent, Backpropagation, Model Evaluation.
 Implemented from scratch a neural network in Octave to classify handwritten digits (0–9) using supervised learning.